StoyanDimitrov/polivator/README.md

 - Handling the kicked/left/disappeared guildie/neighbor still present in the social bar.

 ## How to use
 1. Open the `config.ini` file and change the worlds list according to your preferences.
 Add or remove worlds if necessary.
-Take care to match the prefix of `.players` and `.stats` sections to match the corresponding world key.
+Take care to match the prefix of `.players` and `.stats` sections with the corresponding world key.
+2. Edit the number of players from three tabs of social bar to `.players`.
 2. Open the application.
 3. Switch to the opened and logged in game and select the world you're about to polivate.
 4. Wait a bit.